-- Review and Revision.
-By reviewing entity performance, an organization can consider how well the enterprise risk management components are functioning over time and in light of substantial changes, and what revisions are needed.
+- Review and revision.
+By reviewing entity performance, an organization can consider how well the enterprise risk management components are functioning over time and, in light of substantial changes, what revisions are needed.

 The objective of effective Internal Control over Financial Reporting (ICFR) is to address risks related to financial reporting.

-In simple terms, a company’s ICFR consists of controls designed to provide reasonable assurance that the company’s financial statements are reliable and prepared in accordance with the applicable financial reporting framework, such as generally accepted accounting principles in the US (GAAP) or international financial reporting standards (IFRS).
+In simple terms, a company’s ICFR consists of controls designed to provide reasonable assurance that the company’s financial statements are reliable and prepared in accordance with the applicable financial reporting framework, such as US generally accepted accounting principles (GAAP) or International Financial Reporting Standards (IFRS).

-The five components of internal controls are below and are covered by the Trust Services Criteria:
+The following five components of internal control are covered by the Trust Services Criteria.

 - Control environment.
 The control environment is a set of standards that are established via a process, effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.